Arranged marriage in the Indian subcontinent: Engagement

 Once there is mutual agreement between the prospective bride and groom that they would like to marry, and no red flags have emerged about either party in the inquiries conducted formally or informally, the other prospective spouses are declined and their photographs and other documents returned.
 Families usually attempt to maintain a high level of cordiality in these interactions, often invoking the idea of sanjog (predestined relationship, roughly equivalent to the idea that "marriages are made in heaven") to defuse any sense of rancor or rejection.

 An engagement ceremony or a pre-engagement ceremony (such as roka) follows.
 In urban areas, the future spouses are often expected to go out on dates and develop a romantic relationship in the period between their engagement and their wedding.
 In more conservative rural areas, a period of greater freedom in interaction, or even romantic courtship, between the man and woman follows.
 Though dating may not be socially permissible, nonetheless the couple may talk over the phone.

 Low incidence of divorce in India

 In India, marriage is thought to be for life, and the divorce rate is extremely low.
-Only 1.1% of marriages in India result in a divorce compared with over 45.8% in the United States, though the Indian figure appears to be rising.
+In 2021, India recorded the lowest divorce rate in the world at just 0.1 divorces per 1000 people.
+In contrast, the divorce rate in the United States was significantly higher, at 2.5 per 1000.
+The Indian figure, however, appears to be rising.
 Opinion is mixed on the implications of this change: "for traditionalists the rising numbers portend the breakdown of society while, for some modernists, they speak of a healthy new empowerment for women."

+In popular culture

+The modern-day arranged marriage phenomenon has found its way into Western media and pop culture, providing a nuanced portrayal of South Asian matrimonial decision-making.
+In the 2022 movie What’s Love Got to Do With It, the heavy involvement of parents within matrimonial decision-making is prominently displayed.
+The film revolves around an English man who, feeling pressured, decides to enter into an arranged marriage to fulfill his parents' expectations.

+Another example of arranged marriages within film and television is the 2020 reality television series, Indian Matchmaking.
+The show’s main character is Sima Taparia, an Indian marriage consultant/matchmaker.
+Sima, fondly called Sima Aunty, collects information on individuals through a biodata sheet and creates matches accordingly.
+Within Indian Matchmaking, all contestants are interviewed with their parents.
+Parents often provide feedback on their child’s match.
+The show stresses the value of parental consent and approval within South Asian arranged marriages.
+As detailed by Radhika Raghav in her analytical review of Indian Matchmaking, Sima Aunty arranges “marriages… between two families and not individuals”.
+Raghav's interpretation underscores Sima Taparia's role in navigating the expectations of modern millennials alongside the deeply rooted beliefs of their parents, representing two distinct perspectives.
+The show provides a platform to explore the complexities that arise when trying to reconcile these differing viewpoints within the context of arranged marriages.